PaulESantos/RDataScience/Quickstart_RPackages.md

 To create the document in html, just hit CMD+Shift+K to knit.

 Next, try exploring some more features of Rmds, outlined in the cheatsheets above.
-I find that some of the most useful additonal tools are:
+I find that some of the most useful additional tools are:

 1. Supplying arguments to a chunk of code (section 5 of the cheatsheet), to avoid evaluation or hide results (`eval=FALSE` or `results='hide'`).
-E.g., this can be a good way to load past results for code thats slow.
+E.g., this can be a good way to load past results for code that's slow.

 2. Adding images, e.g., to show figures from a paper.